metrorailings/OwlBlog/content/posts/2020-wild-card-insights.md

 Wink Martindale won this game with his defense.
 Derrick Henry was kept quite the entire game, thanks to him stacking the line of scrimmage with heavy tackles.
 Normally, the Titans should be able to rely on their receivers, but once Baltimore switched coverage to a mix of zone and man coverage, Tennessee's receivers weren't able to adjust.
 Normally against zone coverage, an offense should be able to make money with seam throws to tight ends and slot receivers, but I'm not sure if Tennessee ever developed that facet to their offense.
 Another shocking thing - Tennessee didn't really run Ryan Tannehill much.

-It's hard to side with teams in a rematch against oppoenents they've beaten earlier in the season.
+It's hard to side with teams in a rematch against opponents they've beaten earlier in the season.